 KIPP Colorado Public Schools administer regular fire alarm, tornado, and lockdown/secure procedures throughout the school year to ensure the safety of all students and school personnel.
-The practice of these procedures is in direct alignment with Denver Public Schools' safety requirements.
+This practice is in direct alignment with Denver Public Schools' safety requirements.
 Students who have individualized support needs related to drills will be notified and accommodated as needed.